cherrytwist/cherrytwist/docs/community-membership.md

 Currently there are three options:
 * **Applications**: The User applies to join a Community, and their application is then approved / rejected by an admin of that Community
-    * *Why not enough?* This works well for highly curated communities, but is too high a threshold for a situation where you want users to much easier engage with a Challenge / Hub.
+    * *Why not enough?* This works well for highly curated communities, but is too high a threshold for a situation where you want users to much easier engage with a Space.
 * **Directly Join**: allowing users based on held credentials to directly join a community.
 So without an application + approve / reject flow.
     * Example 1: all Users associated with a particular organization
-        * This is for example the case with UWV where they would like to grant all users with an email address (verified!) matching the UWV domain to be member of the UWV organization, and thus to be able to directly join the UWV hub (private)
+        * This is for example the case with UWV where they would like to grant all users with an email address (verified!) matching the UWV domain to be member of the UWV organization, and thus to be able to directly join the UWV Space (private)
     * Example 2: Members of another community
-        * This would be the case whereby once someone is a member of a Hub that they can then join Challenge communities hosted within that Hub.
+        * This would be the case whereby once someone is a member of a Space that they can then join Subspace communities hosted within that Space.
 * **Direct addition**: The Community admin directly adds the User
     * This option **will** be removed, as the User does not get a Chance to accept the conditions for joining that Community.
 It will be replaced by Invitations (see below).